-5.1.1 Preservation, packaging, packing, and marking.
-Unless otherwise specified, charged wet and dry batteries shall be cleaned, dried, preserved, packaged, packed and marked in accordance with the applicable packaging standard, and packaging data sheet, for the desired level of protection.
+5.1.1 Preservation, packaging, and packing.
+Charged wet and dry batteries shall be cleaned, dried, preserved, packaged, and packed to the desired level of protection in accordance with MIL-B-208 or the applicable packaging sheet as specified (see 6.2).

+5.1.2 Marking.
 Marking shall be in accordance with MIL-STD-129, including lot numbers, except for any special marking requirements (see 6.2).

-5.1.2 Transportation (charged and wet batteries).
-Charged and wet batteries shall be transported in conformance to DoT Regulation 49 CFR.
+5.1.3 Transportation (charged and wet batteries).
+Charged and wet batteries shall be packaged and transported in conformance to DOT Regulation 49 CFR.